auth0/docs/articles/api-auth/tutorials/adoption/scope-custom-claims.md

 ## Custom claims

 To improve compatibility for applications, Auth0 now returns profile information in a [structured claim format as defined by the OIDC specification](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).
 You can still add custom claims, but they must conform to a namespaced format to avoid possible collisions with standard OIDC claims.
-Otherwise, it is no longer possible to add arbitrary claims to ID Tokens or Access Tokens.
+Otherwise, it is no longer possible to add arbitrary claims to ID Tokens or <dfn data-key="access-token">Access Tokens</dfn>.

 For example, suppose an identity provider returns a `favorite_color` claim as part of the user’s profile, and that we’ve used the Auth0 management API to set application-specific information for this user.